postmanlabs/sails-mysql-transactions/README.md

 ```

 Other than those, `update`, `save` and association operations on instance methods work within transaction provided they
-were either stemmed from the same transaction or wrapped (`transaction.wrap(isntance)`) by a transaction.
+were either stemmed from the same transaction or wrapped (`transaction.wrap(instance)`) by a transaction.

 ### Exceptions where transactions may fail